al3xz/haiku/README.md

 more of the HaikuAgents guessed the haiku on their first try.

 ## Implementation <a name="implement"></a>
+The code documentation can be located on [https://al3xz.github.io/haiku/](https://al3xz.github.io/haiku/)

 ### Metaphor Agent <a name="metaphoragent"></a>